SaraCandela/moving-for-you/README.md

 ### Content

- * The code from sizing the sections used throughout the website was taken from [W3shools](https://w3schools.com)
+ * The code from sizing the sections used for About us section and contact was taken from [W3shools](https://w3schools.com)

 ### Media